fnando/date_interval/README.md

 ### Validating expressions

-To validation if an expression is valid use the `DateInterval.valid?` method.
+To validate if an expression is valid use the `DateInterval.valid?` method.

 ```ruby
 require "date_interval"